Please Wait a Moment

 Opportunities Essay Contest

-The Virginia Municipal League (VML) invites students from VML member municipalities enrolled in the 7th Grade during the 2022-2023 school year to join its “If I were Mayor” essay contest.
+The Virginia Municipal League (VML) invites all eligible* Virginia 7th and 8th Graders to join its “If I were Mayor” essay contest.

 Regional winners selected from around the state will each receive a $150 gift card and a plaque.
 One statewide winner chosen from the regional winners will receive a $250 gift card and a plaque.
 The runner-up from the region that receives the statewide award will become that region’s winner.